arktekk/rest-workshop/slides/http/one/01_slide.md

 .notes The envelope is based on the MIME-format also used in email.
 .notes MIME allows the body to be all kinds for formats, it just needs to be correctly encoded into a MIME-message.

+!SLIDE bullets incremental
+# Status Codes #
+* Informational (1xx)
+* Successful (2xx)
+* Redirection (3xx)
+* Client Error (4xx)
+* Server Error (5xx)

+.notes Informational -> 100 Continue MAY be used if uploading large files (eg. Videos).
+SHOULD be used in in combination with Expect header.
+.notes Successful -> 200 OK, Denotes a successful response.
+.notes Redirection -> 301 Moved Permanently, This document has found a new home.
+Please update links accordingly.
+.notes Client Error -> 401 Authentication Required, Followed with a WWW-Authenticate header:
+.notes this lets the Agent know that it must authenticate, or it's notes. credentials are invalid.
+.notes Server Error => 503 Service Unavailable, Server is overloaded.
+.notes If response contains a Retry-After header, indicates when the Agent can try the request again.
+.notes HTTPbis has been refining a lot of these status codes.

+!SLIDE
+# HTTP Methods #
+* GET
+* PUT
+* POST
+* HEAD
+* OPTIONS
+* DELETE
+* TRACE
+* CONNECT

+.notes These methods are defined by RFC-2616
+.notes I have never seen TRACE in use.
+(Erlend)
+.notes Extensions Methods are added all the time.
+See the registry for more methods.
+.notes Some 30odd methods are defined at the time of writing

 !SLIDE
 # Example #
 .notes curl -I http://www.vg.no